strimzi/strimzi-ui/client/Groups/README.md

 ## Test approach

-To be defined in https://github.com/strimzi/strimzi-ui/issues/7
+Bootstrap should be tested in a behavioural manor.
+See [Behavioural Driven Development](../../docs/Test.md#style-of-test).

 ## Expected files